nicholasala/MyGlobe/README.md

 ## Configuration
 The planet can be easily configured using a json file.
 Here [my-globe-config.json](https://github.com/nicholasala/MyGlobe/blob/main/my-globe-config.json) the structure of the json used.

+## Development
+The project dependencies are managed using npm.
+[Http-server](https://www.npmjs.com/package/http-server) is needed as a global npm dependency.
+The commands for the development are:

+ * `npm install` install project dependencies
+ * `npm run build` build the project in the dist folder
+ * `npm run dev` start the development server on localhost:8080

 ## Use case
 As a use case MyGlobe is used to create a representation of the paintings created by [Viento Mosse](https://www.vientomosse.art) in her World Painting Project.
 The click on the images in this case, shows a popup with the information of the painting.
 Here some screenshots from the first release of this use case: